Intervention Specialist Major

 The associate degree program also provides a solid foundation for further education.
 Stark State College provides education graduates with a solid basis for pursuing a bachelor’s degree in education and related fields.

 Students are required to complete an education application packet.
-The education application packets are distributed to students when enrolled in Introduction to Early Childhood Education (EDU121) or Curriculum Design and Instruction (EDU122).
+The education application packets are distributed to students when enrolled in Introduction to Child Development (EDU131) or Introduction to the Teaching Profession (EDU130).

 Upon successful completion of the education program and with the recommendation of the education department chair, graduates may apply for their pre-kindergarten associate license from the Ohio Department of Education.